 The first few days home, I cried so hard.
 I was overly emotional.
 I wondered if it was postpartum depression but I never really got it checked out.
 All of the stuff I had googled made postpartum depression sound like a horrible plague where you hate your child and don’t want anything to do with them.
 That wasn’t the case for me.
 I was overly in love with my new bundle of joy.
 I was just unstable.

 I would have breakdowns every couple of days where I would just cry.
 It wasn’t that I was sad, I was just worried.
 Overly worried, like something bad was going to happen to him.
 This made me super protective.
 I hated letting other people hold him.
 I felt like they weren’t going to do it right.
-When it came to sleep, I didn’t put him in his own room, I made him stay in our room, beside me in his rock and play and eventually in my arms.
+When it came to sleep, I didn’t put him in his own room, I made him stay in our room, beside me in his rock and play.

 My birthday was three days after his birth and I couldn’t even leave the house for an hour with my husband because I felt like I had to be there with my baby.
 Was this normal?